Skip to main content

 Recommended — CIP-6 SDK:

-from cowboy_sdk import actor, runner, capture, CowboyModel
+from cowboy_sdk import actor, public, runner, capture, CowboyModel

 class ChatEntry(CowboyModel):